estellechoi/TIL/docs/typescript/cheatsheet.md

 ### 13-3.
 Generics' Type Compatibility

-Differently typed generics are type-compatible if they are empty, since the type for `T` is decided on runtime.
+Two variables with differently typed generics are type-compatible, if the interface they share is empty, since the type for `T` will be decided on runtime.

 ```typescript
 interface Test<T> {